-An approved school must maintain the financial capacity to meet its stated objective during the period of its approved status and must adhere to all required financial reporting requirements.
+An approved independent school must maintain the financial capacity to meet its stated objective during the period of its approved status and must adhere to all applicable financial reporting requirements.
 For purposes of these rules, "financial capacity" means that anticipated revenue and funds on hand are sufficient to meet a school's stated objectives.

-- (a) Each approved school must file federal or state tax returns when due, unless an extension is granted; meet payroll and state payroll tax obligations as they are due; maintain required retirement contributions; ensure that designated funds are not used for nondesignated purposes; fully comply with the financial terms of its secured installment debt obligations; and not become insolvent as defined by 9 V.S.A. §2286(a). - (b) An approved school shall report to the Secretary within five days after its knowledge of any of the following events, unless the failure is de minimus: - 1. the school's failure to file its federal or State tax returns when due, taking into account permissible extensions of time; - 2. the school's failure to meet its payroll obligations as they are due or pay federal or State payroll tax obligations when due; - 3. the school's failure to maintain required retirement contributions; - 4. the school's use of designated funds for nondesignated purposes; - 5. the school's inability to fully comply with the financial terms of its secured installment debt obligations over a period of two consecutive months, including the school's failure to make interest or principal payments as they are due or to maintain any required financial ratios; - 6. the withdrawal or conditioning of the school's accreditation on financial grounds by a private, State or regional agency recognized by the Board for accrediting purposes; or - 7. the school's insolvency as defined in 9 V.S.A. §2286(a). - (c) Approved schools are encouraged to employ generally accepted accounting principles (GAAP).
+(a) Each approved independent school must file federal and state tax returns when due, unless an extension is granted; meet payroll and state and federal payroll tax obligations as they are due; maintain required retirement contributions; ensure that designated funds are not used for nondesignated purposes; fully comply with the financial terms of its secured installment debt obligations; and not become insolvent as defined by 9 V.S.A. §2286(a).

+(b) An approved independent school shall report to the Secretary within five days after its knowledge of any of the following events, unless the failure is de minimus:

+1. the school's failure to file its federal or state tax returns when due, taking into account permissible extensions of time;

+2. the school's failure to meet its payroll obligations as they are due or pay federal or state payroll tax obligations when due;

+3. the school's failure to maintain required retirement contributions;

+4. the school's use of designated funds for nondesignated purposes;

+5. the school's inability to fully comply with the financial terms of its secured installment debt obligations over a period of two consecutive months, including the school's failure to make interest or principal payments as they are due or to maintain any required financial ratios;

+6. the withdrawal or conditioning of the school's accreditation on financial grounds by a private, state or regional agency, to include accrediting agencies recognized by the Board pursuant to Section 2227 (Recognized Accrediting Agency); or

+7. the school's insolvency as defined in 9 V.S.A. §2286(a).

+(c) Approved independent schools are encouraged to employ generally accepted accounting principles (GAAP).